nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 To manage the combination of repositories and versions, the |NCS| uses :ref:`Zephyr's west <zephyr:west>`.

-To install west, enter the following command:
+To install west, complete the following steps:

 .. tabs::

    .. group-tab:: Windows

+      Open a command window with administrator rights in the ``ncs`` folder and enter the following command:

       .. parsed-literal::
          :class: highlight